Lars Gule: Secretary general of the Norwegian Humanist Association

 Back in Norway Gule began studying history at the University of Bergen in 1978.
 Then, after completing an MA in philosophy, he administered the programme Middle Eastern Languages and Culture as well as The Centre for the Study of the Sciences and the Humanities, both at the University of Bergen.
 In 1989, he became associated with the Chr.
 Michelsen Institute Human Rights Programme as a PhD student.
 He later returned to the University of Bergen (Centre for Development Studies) as coordinator of the research programme Nature, Society and Water (1998–2000).

 In 2000 Gule was appointed to secretary general of the Norwegian Humanist Association and started working there on 1 July.
 He served in this capacity until 9 December 2005.
-The immediate resignation came as a result of a disagreement with the Executive Board on an organizational questions.
+The immediate resignation came as a result of a disagreement with the executive board on an organizational questions.
 But his departure from the position only meant that his resignation from the fixed term of six years was advanced a few months.

 Gule was till then the secretary general who had been in the position for the second longest time in the history of the Norwegian Humanist Association, 5 1/2 years.
 Gule emphasized the equality of all life stances – religious and secular – and promoted human rights during his period.
 He contributed frequently to the media and participated in public debate.
 He was often controversial, not least with his criticism of fundamentalist Islam.
 Yet he defended the religious freedom of Muslims and the right to be a Muslim in Norway.
 Controversial was his statements about faith communities' right to discriminate, including women and gays, because those who feel discriminated against have an exit option.
 This option dissolves the apparent contradiction between fundamental rights – religious freedom and the right not to be discriminated against.
 This is why the state should not intervene in the internal affairs of religious communities, in Gule's opinion.

 In the work of a professional historian on the history of the Norwegian Humanist Association, Gule is considered a distinctive ideological leader of the organization.
 He also emphasized Gule's commitment to human rights during his period as secretary general.

-In the 2000s, Gule was invited to a Humanist conference in the USA, but was told by the embassy in Oslo that he would not be allowed to enter the country, due to his previous conviction in Lebanon.
+In the 2000s, Gule was invited to a Humanist conference in the US, but was told by the embassy in Oslo that he would not be allowed to enter the country, due to his previous conviction in Lebanon.

 In January 2023, it became public knowledge that he is on the FBI's secret list of people who may not be on planes going to the United States, or flying over the country's territory.
 Lars Gule then stated that it has never been relevant for him to travel to the USA.